WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 All the options listed below can be processed even if the irrigation flow is active.
 This means that if you want to change some parameter of the AWS, you can do that even if it's running.

-Based on the timing, the changes wil ltake effect after the cycle or after the current step completion (see below the irrigation flow for the steps).
+Based on the timing, the changes will take effect after the entire flow cycle or after the current step completion (see below the irrigation flow for the steps).

 ```ps
     -h, --help                          Displays the help page.